 By Allison Sandbeck - Winter 2017 Issue

-Recipe Detail Serves: 16 15 minutes Prep Time, 40 minutes Cook Time
+Recipe Detail Serves: 15 2 hrs. plus overnight rising Prep Time, 14 mins.
+Cook Time